liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-forms.markdown

 - Approved
 - Managerial Comments

-Not all of the available fields should appear on each form in this example.
-Some of the fields, like Approved, should only appear on the reviewer's form.
+Not all of the available fields should appear on each form.
+For example, some the Approved field should only appear on the form for the managerial review task.

 Each applicable workflow node (the initial state and each task) appears in a row with its associated form and a button that lets you assign a form.
 In the Spa